 CFA Fixed Income Level 1 Sample Questions and Answers

-The sample questions are typical of the probing multiple-choice questions on the CFA L1 exam.
-During the exam, you have about 90 seconds to read and answer each question, carefully designed to test knowledge from the CFA Curriculum.
+These sample questions are typical of the probing multiple-choice questions on the CFA L1 exam.
+During the exam, you have about 90 seconds to read and answer each question, carefully designed to test knowledge from the CFA curriculum.
 UWorld’s question bank is built to expose you to exam-like questions and illustrate and explain the concepts tested thoroughly.

 An analyst has gathered the following information on zero-coupon government bond yields: